rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 Upon a quick inspection, the letters seem to be fairly uniformly distributed -- conditional, of course, on the string FOX not appearing (it's definitely not on this page).
 This led me to think about how the book would have been generated (I certainly hope that Mr. Cheddar didn't write the book[^1] manually, letter by letter!).
 Each of the 200 pages consists of a $32 \times 20$ grid.
 Assuming the letters really are randomly generated, the book can be said to have been sampled from the $\mathrm{Unif}(\\{F,O,X\\}^{32 \times 20 \times 200})$ distribution conditional on the string $FOX$ only appearing once.
 Sampling from this conditional distribution is not trivial.
 In this post, we'll develop a method to do so using Python.

 First of all, we can probably agree that any reasonable method will first sample from the distribution in which the string doesn't appear anywhere, and then randomly choose a spot to insert it.
-That last part is fairly straightforward: we find either the string $FFX$ or $FXX$ at random, change the middle character to an $O$, and ensure that the change has only created a single instance of $FOX$.
+The essential strategy behind the last part is fairly straightforward: we simply change overwrite some $3$-letter sting to $FOX$, and then ensure that this replacement has added <i>only one</i> $FOX$.
 So for now, let's focus on generating a single $FOX$-less grid.
 Call a grid <i>valid</i> if it doesn't contain the string $FOX$ anywhere, and let $\Omega$ be the set of valid $32 \times 20$ grids.
 We want to sample from the $\text{Unif}(\Omega)$ distribution, which we'll call $\pi$ (as is tradition).

 ## Exact Sampling